 Intrapreneurs must obviously embody an entrepreneurial spirit even if they don’t own a business!
 They often have a strong sense of how businesses should work and the needs that must be fulfilled for the business to succeed.
 This helps intrapreneurs anticipate threats or opportunities and work effectively to mitigate or capitalize upon them.

 Intrapreneurs are incredibly valuable to firms because of their ability to think critically and find unique solutions to difficult problems.
 They often bring fresh perspectives that allow them to look at issues at hand and find new ways of tackling them.
 This means that they have to be incredibly resourceful within the constraints that are given to them.

 - Not afraid to take (calculated) risks

 If an intrapreneur is expected to go above and beyond then sometimes that means that they have to be able to take leaps of faith in their ideas and follow through on them.
-This can be a daunting thought, especially in a corporate environment where maintaining the status quo and prioritizing one’s job security is incredibly pervasive.
-Intrapreneurs remain intrepid in the face of doubt and it oftentimes pays off quite handsomely for them!
+This can be a daunting thought, especially in a corporate environment where maintaining the status quo and prioritizing one’s job security is an incredibly pervasive ideology.
+Intrapreneurs remain intrepid in the face of doubt and are willing to take a risk.
+Oftentimes, it pays off quite handsomely for them!

 - An insatiable desire to learn and grow

 Intrapreneurs are always on a quest for edification and developing themselves as people and professionals.
 They are the kinds of people that are consistently reading whatever they can and humble enough to ask questions when they don’t know something.
-An intrapreneur is never satisfied with their current knowledge and remains something of a scholar for life.
+An intrapreneur is never satisfied with the scope of their knowledge and remains a scholar for life.
 This scholarly approach to life proves incredibly helpful for an intrapreneur’s ability to come up with poignant solutions to problems presented to them.